brantburnett/btburnett.com/_posts/2021-12-17-string-interpolation-trickery.md

     public SqlCommandInterpolatedStringHandler(int literalLength, int formattedCount)
     {
-        // Construct the inner handler, forwarding the same helper information _innerHandler = new DefaultInterpolatedStringHandler(literalLength, formattedCount);
+        // Construct the inner handler, forwarding the same hints _innerHandler = new DefaultInterpolatedStringHandler(literalLength, formattedCount);

         // Build an empty list of parameters with the capacity we'll need